The Peace of God

 As the result of Christ’s incarnation, it is man’s advantage to “have peace with God through our Lord Jesus Christ” (Romans 5:1).
 “He is our peace” (Ephesians 2:14).
 Through our daily connection with God by the study of His word and prayer, we can have the “peace of God,” which keeps our “hearts and minds through Christ Jesus” (Philippians 4:7).

 “I Came Not to Send Peace But a Sword”

 Yet, Christ declared, “Think not that I am come to send peace on earth: I came not to send peace, but a sword” (Matthew 10:34).
 What does this passage mean in comparison to the initial verses?
 In this passage, the Lord was addressing those who expected and anticipated the establishment of the final Kingdom of God.
 And Christ wanted them to understand that it was not yet time for Him to establish that peaceful Kingdom.

-Instead, Christ warned that Christians would face hostility for following his principles in an evil world.
+Instead, Christ warned that Christians would face hostility for following his principles in this evil world.
 And this is inevitable because “the carnal mind is enmity against God; for it is not subject to the law of God, nor indeed can be” (Romans 8:7).
 The lusts of the flesh leads to self-indulgence and a life that is hostile to God and out of harmony with His will (James 4:4).
 Such a course causes separation from the source of life—a separation that means death.
-This hostility against God is the opposite of the peace that comes to those who live in the Spirit (Rom.
-8:6).
+This hostility against God is the opposite of the peace that comes to those who live in the Spirit (Romans 8:6).

-But when the Lord gathers the redeemed at the second coming, then, the earth will once again experience the peace of God (Isaiah 2:2-4; 9:7).
-But, until that time, Christians will face persecution, rejection and suffering.
+When the Lord gathers the saints at the second coming, then, the earth will once again experience the peace of God.
+“Of the greatness of his government and peace there will be no end.

 In His service,